rlqja1107/torch-ST-SGG/DATASET.md

 ## I-Trans Dataset

 To reproduce the **I-Trans+ST-SGG** performance, we also provide the dataset adopted the I-Trans for each SGG model.
-We also apply *k_i* parameter, which decide the amount of changing the annotated dataset, as 0.7.
+Following the IE-Trans, we apply *k_i* parameter, which decide the amount of changing the annotated dataset, as 0.7.
 For more details, refer to [IE-Trans](https://github.com/waxnkw/IETrans-SGG.pytorch/blob/master/MODEL_ZOO.md) To run the I-Trans+ST-SGG, download the below pickle file and put them on `datasets/vg/50/{model_name}` directory.

 * [Motif+I-Trans](https://drive.google.com/file/d/1WRaSADSdjujQzzEn4wqwE6_O2ynWnlCm/view?usp=sharing)
 * [VCTree+I-Trans](https://drive.google.com/file/d/1oJI-4FiqQL07VUC5a_lWFuwJ_nRMUMu5/view?usp=sharing)